 2020 Members Winter Show

-The Pottstown Area Artists Guild with Montgomery County Community College will hold the 2020 annual juried members Winter Art Show and Sale.
-Paintings, sculptures, and photography—some of it with a keen view of the pandemic and its impact on local artists–will be on display for the entire world to see.
-Barbara J. Zucker, PWS Artist, Educator, Gallery Director, Juror and President Emerita of Philadelphia/Tri-State Artists Equity is the Juror for this show.
+Come “walk” around the virtual Montgomery County Community College North Hall Gallery, stop to study an interesting piece of artwork, click on the artwork to see it in greater detail and see the information about the artist and the piece.
+All while listening to a harp piece by Harpist, Betsy Chapman.
+There are paintings, sculptures, and photography—some of it with a keen view of the pandemic and its impact on local artists.
+Barbara J. Zucker, PWS Artist, Educator, Gallery Director, Juror and President Emerita of Philadelphia/Tri State Artists Equity was the Juror for this show.

-This virtual exhibition is online now through February 8th.
+This virtual exhibition is online from now through February 8th.

 or visit … https://www.artsteps.com/view/5fb2cdad03afba64ea4ea0f7